-In 2011 in Victoria, 39% of the total Indigenous population lived in the most disadvantaged areas (quintile 1), and 5% lived in areas of most advantage (quintile 5).
-For non-Indigenous Australians in Victoria, 17% lived in the most disadvantaged areas, 19% to 23% lived in the middle 3 areas (quintiles 2-4) and 18% lived in the most advantaged areas (quintile 5).
+In 2011 in South Australia, 59% of the total Indigenous population lived in the most disadvantaged areas (quintile 1), and 2% of Indigenous Australians lived in areas of most advantage (quintile 5).
+The proportion of non-Indigenous Australians in South Australia decreased across levels of disadvantage, but not as sharply as the distribution for Indigenous Australians.
+A quarter of non-Indigenous Australians (25%) lived in areas of most disadvantage and 10% lived in areas of most advantage (quintile 5).

-Nationally, a higher proportion of Indigenous Australians lived in areas of most disadvantage (quintile 1) than Indigenous Australians living in Victoria (52% compared with 39%).
-The same proportion (5%) lived in areas the most advantaged areas (quintile 5).
-For non-Indigenous Australians nationally proportions ranged from 19% in quintile 1 to 21% in quintile 5 (Table 2.09.2, Figure 2.09.1).
+Nationally in 2011, 52% of Indigenous Australians lived in areas of most disadvantage (quintile 1), which was lower than the 59% in South Australia.
+The proportion living in areas of most advantage (quintile 5) was higher nationally (5%) than in South Australia (2%).
+The proportions were evenly distributed across levels of disadvantage for non-Indigenous Australians nationally, ranging from 19% in quintile 1 to 21% in quintile 5 (Table 2.09.2, Figure 2.09.1).